Get E-Book

 console.log(Readable.isDisturbed(response.body));

-const nodeStream = Readable.fromWeb(response.body);
+const nodeStream = Readable.fromWeb(body);

 nodeStream.destroy(new Error('stop early'));

-There is one more body-state trap: helper methods hide streaming. .json() appears to be a parser call, but it drains the whole body first. .arrayBuffer() appears to be a conversion call, but it also drains the whole body first. .blob() builds a blob from the whole body.
-Those methods are fine for bounded API responses.
-They are poor defaults for exports, media, backups, and unknown-size upstream bodies.
+There is one more body trap.
+Helper methods hide full-body buffering. .json() looks like a parser call, but it drains the entire body first. .arrayBuffer() looks like a conversion call, but it also drains the entire body first. .blob() builds a blob from the entire body.

 import { Readable } from 'node:stream';